Mali03/UAV-interface/README.md

 ### Connect from GUI to simulation
 Select ip and port to `udpin:localhost:14550` and click on **Bağlan** button.

+### Camera view flow
+If you want to test camera view transmission, after connection has finished execute the `client_camera.py` file.

 ## 🖼 Qt Designer Installation (Linux)
 You can design the interface with opening `.ui` files in Qt Designer.